-What is penetrating damp?
+What is penetrating dampness?

-Symptoms of penetrating damp
+Symptoms of penetrating dampness

-Penetrating damp surveys
+Penetrating dampness surveys

-Repairs to the structure can vary from repointing of the external brickwork, to internal replastering, there are many systems available to repair the damage as a result of penetrating dampness.
-Following a survey our surveyor would provide you with a written report, giving you a detailed specification of the works if any which are required.
+Repairs to the structure can vary from repointing of the external brickwork to internal replastering.
+There are many systems available to repair the damage as a result of penetrating dampness.
+Following a survey our surveyor would provide you with a written report giving you a detailed specification of the works if any which are required.

 Olympic Construction are Property Care Association Members